rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 Versioning enables something of a self-service restore, more of a quasi-backup and not what we'd consider fool-proof.
 For that reason we also keep backups of your data in a vault not accessible to end-users.

-In the event you are not able to restore your files to an earlier point in time using versioning, please get in touch via the IT Services Helpdesk.
+In the event you are not able to restore your files to an earlier point in time using versioning, or are having issues with versioned files please get in touch via the IT Services Helpdesk.